-MAKE CONSULTATION COMMENTS / NOTES HERE Access (for public) Refers to woodland and its associated land open to the public for Agreed recreational or educational use (sometimes subject to charges).
-Accreditation service An authoritative body which evaluates and recognises the competence of Agreed bodies to certify that woodland management conforms to the specific requirements of the UK Woodland Assurance Standard.
+MAKE CONSULTATION COMMENTS / NOTES HERE Access (for public) Refers to woodland and its associated land open to the public for recreational or educational use (sometimes subject to charges).
+Accreditation service An authoritative body which evaluates and recognises the competence of bodies to certify that woodland management conforms to the specific requirements of the UK Woodland Assurance Standard.
 Accreditation Services International (ASI) and the United Kingdom Accreditation Service (UKAS) both provide an accreditation service in the UK.
 Those bodies which are accredited are referred to as certification bodies.
 Ancient semi-natural woodland (ASNW) See Woodland.
 Ancient woodland See Woodland.
 Ancient woodland site See Woodland.
-Appropriate Assessment (AA) is the process and documentation associated Appropriate Assessment Agreed with the statutory requirement under the EU Habitats and Species Directive.
-Area of Special Scientific Interest (ASSI) A designated site providing statutory protection for the best examples of the Agreed flora, fauna, or geological or physiographical features of Northern Ireland.
+Appropriate Assessment Appropriate Assessment (AA) is a stage in the process and documentation associated with the statutory requirement to undertake a Habitats Regulations Assessment (HRA) under the EU Habitats and Species Directive applicable Habitats Regulations: Conservation of Habitats and Species Regulations 2017 (as amended) in England & Wales, The Habitats Regulations 1994 (as amended) in Scotland), The Conservation (Natural Habitats etc.) Regulations (Northern Ireland) 1995.
+Area of Special Scientific Interest (ASSI) A designated site providing statutory protection for the best examples of the flora, fauna, or geological or physiographical features of Northern Ireland.
 ASSIs also underpin other national and international nature conservation designations.
-Biodiversity The variety of ecosystems and living organisms (species), including genetic Agreed variation within species.
-A living organism used to eliminate or regulate the population of another Biological control agent Agreed living organism.
-Their use can play an important role in an integrated pest management strategy.
-Brash mats Cut branches spread along the route where forest machinery will be driving Agreed to reduce soil damage.
-Broadleaves Broadleaved trees are characterised by their broad leaves and most are Agreed deciduous.
-They produce 'hardwood' timber.
-Also see Conifers.
-Buffer An area of non-invasive trees or other land use of sufficient width to protect A buffer is more than this.
-It can relate to many aspects of forestry semi-natural woodland from significant invasion by seed from a nearby nonoperations. native source.
+Biodiversity The variety of ecosystems and living organisms (species), including genetic variation within species.